 Kirribilli

 They rode under the north side of the bridge and continued on their tour.
 The underside of the northern end of the SHB – Sydney Harbour Bridge – is very interesting.
 The Kirribilli Loop was finished by riding past Luna Park and the North Sydney Olympic Pool.
-Then, it was back over the Sydney Harbour Bridge.
-Already, the family Sydney trike tour has proven a fun experience – unique, interesting and informative.
+As usual, the fun Harley 3Bridges Sydney tour, was already showing some beautiful sights and icons of Sydney.

 Macquarie Lightstation

+They met at Macquarie Lightstation / lighthouse.
 Completed in 1818, Macquarie Lighthouse was designed by convict architect Francis Greenway for Lachlan Macquarie, the Governor of NSW.
 Owing to crumbling foundations, it was reconstructed in the 1880s.
 Standing at 26 metres tall, the replacement tower was designed by the state’s Colonial Architect, James Barnet, to closely resemble Greenway’s original.
+It’s where this photo was taken.

 Bondi Beach